calcom/docker/README.md

     cd calcom-docker
     ```

 3. Update the calcom submodule.
 This project depends on the Cal.com source code, which is included here as a Git submodule.
-To make sure you get everything you need, clone the repo with the --recursive flag.
+To make sure you get everything you need, update the submodule with the command below.

     ```bash
     git submodule update --remote --init